kaischmid/SangeR/README.md

 The following parameters can be set:

-  -filename: location of a ab1 file.
+  - filename: location of a ab1 file.
-  -delimiter: delimiter in genename/ID of ab1 file
+  - delimiter: delimiter in genename/ID of ab1 file
-  -ID_pos: position of ID in genename/ID of ab1 file
+  - ID_pos: position of ID in genename/ID of ab1 file
-  -genename_pos: position of genename in genename/ID of ab1 file
+  - genename_pos: position of genename in genename/ID of ab1 file
-  -cutoff: cutoff for Basecall of the fastq.
+  - cutoff: cutoff for Basecall of the fastq.
 Default: 0.05
-  -min_seq_len: minimum sequence length for Basecall of the fastq.
+  - min_seq_len: minimum sequence length for Basecall of the fastq.
 Default: 20
-  -offset: Offset for Basecall of the fastq.
+  - offset: Offset for Basecall of the fastq.
 Default: 33
-  -upstream: region before gene to be loaded into ref_seq
+  - upstream: region before gene to be loaded into ref_seq
-  -host: Host to connect to.
+  - host: Host to connect to.
 Defaults to grch37.ensembl.or
-  -dataset: Dataset you want to use.
+  - dataset: Dataset you want to use.
 To see the different datasets available within a biomaRt you can e.g. do: mart = useMart("ensembl"), followed by listDatasets(mart).
 Default: hsapiens_gene_ensembl
-  -biomart: BioMart database name you want to connect to.
+  - biomart: BioMart database name you want to connect to.
 Possible database names can be retrieved with the function listMarts.
 Default: ensembl
-  -POI: file with list of points of interest
+  - POI: file with list of points of interest